-[25-JUL-22] Our Implantable Stimulator-Transponders (ISTs, A3041) are implantable, wireless devices that provide pulsed electrical stimulation or pulsed electrical power for an implantable lamp.
-They are designed for long-term experiments that require intermittent, short-duration stimulation.
-The IST provides stimulation, acknowledgement, battery monitoring, and a synchronizing signal, all by radio control.
+[07-OCT-23] Our Implantable Stimulator-Transponders (ISTs, A3041) are implantable, wireless devices that provide pulsed electrical stimulation or pulsed electrical power for an implantable lamp, such as our Implantable Light-Emitting Diodes (ILEDs).
+They each contain an embedded Each IST contains its own OSR8 microprocessor capable or running user-provided programs.
+They are designed for long-term experiments that require intermittent stimulation.
+The IST provides stimulation, acknowledgement, battery monitoring, synchronizing signal, and user-progrsam upload all by radio control.
 It receives commands through its loop antenna using its on-board crystal radio.
 It transmits signals through the same antenna using our Subcutaneous Transmitter (SCTs) telemetry protocol.

 Our SCTs provide wireless, long-term, continuous monitoring of biopotentials to accompany intermittent stimulation.
 When we have both a sensor and a stimulator implanted in an animal, we can generate stimuli in response to sensor events.
 This real-time response to sensor data with a stimulus is what we call closed-loop control.
 Watching for seizure onset in EEG, and responding to seizure onset with twenty seconds of electrical pulses applied to the brain, is an example of a closed-loop system.